henrikt-ma/ModelicaSpecificationGraphics/README.md

 These are the graphics provided by this repository (SVG shown inline, with links to PDF variant and source code).

+In addition, unrelated to the figures of the Modelica specification, this repository is also [home to some examples](SVG_BitMap/) of different ways an SVG image can be used in a Modelica icon or diagram.

 ### Different kinds of discrete-time variables

 ![Piecewise constant](products/piecewise-constant.svg) [PDF](products/piecewise-constant.pdf) [source](source/piecewise-constant.shape)